dasmurat/MDS608_Group3/Week1.md

 Discuss the following situations and evaluate if the computer professionals have maintained higher standards of commitment, integrity, responsibility, and accountability.
 •	A data science team have signed a contract with a client to deliver software on a specific date.
 The team has failed to meet the deadline and the client lost money for pushing the deadline further.

+This team did not meet the standards of commitment, integrity, responsibility, or accountability.
+Ideally, they should have provided realistic timelines, informed the client of any challenges, and discussed options to mitigate the delay.

 •	A data science team has delivered a project to a client with the source code.
 The team asked the client to review the code and report back if he finds anything unusual.

+This team has shown reasonable levels of commitment, integrity, responsibility, and accountability, though they might enhance accountability by ensuring thorough internal testing before releasing code to clients.

 •	An AI team has received two similar datasets from two clients to build a prediction model.
 The team decided to train one model in both datasets without telling the clients that their dataset is being used to train other models.

+This team failed to meet the standards of integrity, responsibility, and accountability.
+Combining datasets without consent compromises ethical standards, client trust, and data security protocols.